kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ### Sprint Backlog

-- Issues that we plan to acomplish during the Sprint
+- Issues that we plan to accomplish during the Sprint
-- We try to remain Sprint backlog fixed during the Sprint
+- We try to keep the Sprint Backlog fixed during the Sprint
-- However it's ok to create followup Issues and add them to the current Sprint Backlog
+- However it's ok to create follow-up Issues and add them to the current Sprint Backlog
   - We want to be flexible even inside the Sprint
     - Especially since almost all issues include a great deal of research
-  - This can happen for research when one Issue organically leads to a follow up bug
+  - This can happen for research when one Issue organically leads to a follow-up bug
   - For development we want to be a little stricter so as to avoid going off on a tangent, as long as we agree that's the right approach in the specific case
 - All issues in Sprint Backlog and forward (all Pipelines to the right) should be assigned
-  - Assign Issue to who actually does the work
+  - Assign Issue to the one who actually does the work
     - Avoid adding / removing people to the bug just to do some part of the job
     - If you want someone to have a look at the issue and comment on it without actually working on it, just tag them in a comment
       - @OlgaVakhonina can you please ...
   - If you don't know whom to assign the issue to, assign it to yourself
-  - If you don't know what to do, you assign it to GP + Paul for rerouting
+  - If you don't know what to do, assign it to GP + Paul for rerouting

 ### In progress